 BTS, Korean pop titans who conquered the West

-PARIS, France — Paris’s Stade de France stadium is packed.
-The crowd is a sea of screaming teenagers in sporty hoodies, colorful rabbit ears and — as it starts to rain — plastic ponchos.
+PARIS—Paris’ Stade de France stadium is packed.
+The crowd is a sea of screaming teenagers in sporty hoodies and colorful rabbit ears.

-In a puff of smoke, BTS bursts onto the stage from behind two giant inflatable leopards.
-Dressed in white suits, they jump around to pumping hit “Dionysus”, to the delight of fans clutching smartphones and flashing globe balls.
+In a puff of smoke, BTS bursts onto the stage from behind giant inflatable leopards.
+Dressed in white suits, they jump around to the hit “Dionysus,” to the delight of fans.

-It’s a suitably dramatic entrance for the seven-piece South Korean boy band, whose world tour, “Love Yourself: Speak Yourself” came to Paris for two nights late last week, after a string of sold-out shows in Los Angeles, Chicago and London’s iconic Wembley Stadium.
+It’s a suitably dramatic entrance for the seven-member South Korean boy band, whose world tour, “Love Yourself: Speak Yourself,” came to Paris for two nights recently.

-While the music industry has seen its fair share of boy bands over the years, from The Jackson 5 to One Direction, BTS — short for Bangtan Sonyeondan, which translates as Bulletproof Boy Scouts — is the first K-pop group to top charts in the US and Britain.
+While the music industry has seen its fair share of boy bands over the years, from The Jackson 5 to One Direction, BTS is the first K-pop group to top the charts in the United States.

-“BTS has captivated pop fans in the West in a way that no other Asian band has ever done before,” Ben Beaumont-Thomas, music editor of Britain’s The Guardian newspaper, told AFP.
+“BTS has captivated pop fans in the West in a way that no other Asian band has ever done before,” Ben Beaumont-Thomas, music editor of The Guardian, told AFP.

-The group’s close relationship with fans, flooding social media with selfies, videos and tweets in Korean and English, has helped to spawn a global following of millions of fans the songsters call their “army”.
+The group’s close relationship with fans has helped spawn a global following of millions of fans the songsters call their “army.”

-The band sings predominantly in Korean, but that doesn’t stop fans singing along — songs are peppered with phrases in English and their YouTube videos have translations.
+The band sings predominantly in Korean, but that doesn’t stop fans from singing along—songs are peppered with phrases in English.

 “Their music brings joy to our daily lives.
-I like the messages they communicate in their songs — they sing about everything from depression to family and bullying,” said Philae, a French 22-year-old car industry worker at one of the Paris shows who declined to give her full name.
+I like the messages they communicate in their songs—from depression to family and bullying,” said Philae, a 22-year-old car industry worker.

-In Paris, the Korean septet sang and danced their way through 22 tracks, showing off their meticulous choreography in pop anthems like “Not Today”, before one of the members, J-Hope, took the spotlight with his aggressive rapping in Korean to “Trivia: Just Dance”.
+In France, the Korean septet sang and danced their way through 22 tracks, showing off their meticulous choreography in pop anthems like “Not Today,” before one of the members, J-Hope, took the spotlight with his aggressive rapping in Korean to “Trivia: Just Dance.”

-Another of the band’s members, Jimin, one of the youngest, serenaded the crowd with R&B ballad, “Serendipity”, with the faintest smile or flick of his hair eliciting squeals of delight from adoring fans.
+Another of the band’s members, Jimin, one of the youngest, serenaded the crowd with the R&B ballad, “Serendipity,” with the faintest smile or flick of his hair eliciting squeals of delight.